appwrite/assistant/tests/how-to-use-appwrite-with-react.md

 To use Appwrite with React, you can follow these steps:

-1. Set up your first React project powered by Appwrite.
-Head to the [Appwrite Console](https://cloud.appwrite.io/console) and create an account if it's your first time using Appwrite.
-Create your first project and add a Web app platform with the hostname set to `localhost`.

-2. Create a Vite project by running the following command in your terminal:
+1. Create a React project using Vite:
 ```sh
 npm create vite@latest my-app -- --template react && cd my-app
 ```

-3. Install the JavaScript Appwrite SDK by running the following command:
+2. Install the JavaScript Appwrite SDK:
 ```sh
 npm install appwrite
 ```

-4. Find your project's ID in the Settings page of the Appwrite Console.
+3. Find your project's ID in the Appwrite Console's Settings page.

-5. Create a new file `src/lib/appwrite.js` and add the following code to it, replacing `<YOUR_PROJECT_ID>` with your project ID:
+4. Create a new file `src/lib/appwrite.js` and add the following code to it, replacing `<YOUR_PROJECT_ID>` with your project ID:
 ```js
 import { Client, Account } from 'appwrite';